chris-greening/spyrograph/README.md

 </p>

 ## What is it?
-_spyrograph_ is a lightweight Python package that provides an expressive and flexible set of tools for drawing beautiful mathematically driven art
+_spyrograph_ is a lightweight Python package that provides an expressive and flexible set of tools for drawing beautiful mathematically driven art.
+With just a few lines of easy-to-read code you can start analyzing, visualizing, and exploring elegant mathematics

 [![Issues](https://img.shields.io/github/issues/chris-greening/spyrograph)](https://github.com/chris-greening/spyrograph/issues)
 [![License](https://img.shields.io/github/license/chris-greening/spyrograph)](LICENSE)